Employer of Record Terms of Service

 4. Employer Status

-User shall act as the general employer and Wrapbook shall act as the special employer as understood under applicable law.
+User shall act as the general employer and Wrapbook shall act as the special employer as understood under applicable law for employees and loan-outs.
 User shall be responsible for day-to-day supervision, direction and control of Users in the performance of their services.

 5. Workers Compensation Coverage

-Wrapbook shall obtain workers compensation insurance coverage for all Users whose services are provided under these Employer of Record Service Terms.
+Wrapbook shall obtain workers compensation insurance coverage for all employees and loan-outs whose services are provided under these Employer of Record Service Terms.

 6. Discrimination and Serious & Willful Misconduct Claims